Sensational Spectacle Wicked Returns Magic to Hollywood—and is One of Year’s Best Films

 The picture begins with the aftermath of an iconic movie moment, and all we need to see is a black witch’s hat and a small pool of water to recall that a nice little Kansas girl has done a great humanitarian deed.
 Suddenly, a vision—Grande’s Glinda (along the way she drops the “a”) appears in a flying, pink champagne-tinted bubble to address a jubilant village of munchkins celebrating the demise of the Wicked Witch of the West.
 From there, Glinda recounts a reflective tale of her school days, where an unexpected friendship sets the course for a pair of intertwined destinies.

-Elphaba, as brought to life by the terrific Erivo, is an unintentional standout from the moment she steps foot in Shiz Academy, Oz’s answer to Hogwarts.
+Elphaba, as brought to life by the terrific Erivo, is an unintentional standout from the moment she steps foot in Shiz University, Oz’s answer to Hogwarts.
 Among the callously superficial student body, she’s the sharpest and most perceptive—but also the most isolated.
 With her emerald skin, Elphaba arrives friendless, while her younger sister Nessarose (Marissa Bode), who uses a wheelchair, is their father’s favorite.
 Elphaba, meanwhile, is nobody’s favorite—until imperious headmistress Madame Morrible (Michelle Yeoh) spots her raw power and offers her mentorship, a position that entitled Galinda assumed was hers.

 Elphaba and Galinda improbably bond in two standout musical moments.
 The exuberant Popular is a showstopper—here gorgeously staged in a shower of glittery pink and a true showcase for Galinda’s (and Grande’s) bubblegum charm.
-And a school dance becomes a remarkably tender sequence where gentle choreography says what words can’t, lending the large scale film real human feeling as a mortified Elphaba is rescued by Galinda’s good graces.
-Ditto the poignant ballad I’m Not That Girl, Elphaba resigned to bury her budding feelings for Fiyero.
+And a school dance becomes a remarkably tender sequence where gentle choreography says what words cannot, lending the large scale film real human feeling as a mortified Elphaba is rescued by Galinda’s good graces.
+Ditto the heartstrings ballad I’m Not That Girl, Elphaba resigned to bury her budding feelings for Fiyero.

 Erivo, a Tony winner for her searing portrayal of Celie in the 2015 Broadway revival of The Color Purple and acclaimed for movie roles in Widows and Harriet, brings intelligence and depth to Elphaba, capturing the character’s evolution: the ache of lifelong alienation, the warmth of friendship and the quiet romantic yearning.
 When Elphaba claims her identity as a defiant “outsider” Erivo’s performance literally takes flight (the actress did her own stunts and live singing, as did the company), and cinematographer Alice Brooks frames this transformation with big canvas compositions giving the character’s self-actualization impressive frame (and emotional) authority.

 But the bigger revelation may be the delightful Grande.
 As Galinda, she proves an effortlessly sharp comedienne, wringing laughs from every exaggerated gesture, over-enunciated word and blissfully ditzy quirk.
 Yet her performance gradually transcends caricature, blending humor with genuine heart.
-Beneath Paul Tazewell’s impeccably detailed costumes and Frances Hannon’s coiffed-to-perfection hair (which included more than 3500 wigs across the production), Grande reveals a character with depth, enlivening her with deft physical comedy and self-effacing charm with heart.
+Beneath Paul Tazewell’s impeccably detailed costumes and Frances Hannon’s coiffed-to-perfection hair (which included more than 3500 wigs across the production), Grande reveals a character with depth, enlivening her with deft physical comedy and self-effacing charm.

 A transporting big screen experience, Chu’s massively entertaining picture is a reminder that large scale films, in recent years polluted by soulless cynicism, can still produce what used to be known as genuine movie magic.
-He generated the same in his sophisticated 2018 comedy Crazy Rich Asians (a stream of water unexpectedly running down a wedding aisle was a sublime touch) and his rousing 2021 movie musical adaptation In the Heights, which like Wicked deftly deployed big production numbers and personal feelings.
+He generated the same in his sophisticated 2018 comedy Crazy Rich Asians (a stream of water unexpectedly running down a wedding aisle was a sublime touch) and his rousing 2021 movie musical adaptation In the Heights, which like Wicked deftly deployed big production numbers and personal feeling.

 Wicked is imaginatively mounted, expertly performed and richly felt; it’s a complete package.
 Anticipate the film—along with Chu, Erivo, Grande and the film’s masterful artisans—to cast a spell on this year’s Oscars race.